Schnitzel: North Macedonia

 In the Republic of North Macedonia, the dish called шницла (shnitzla) is a piece of pork seasoned with salt and black pepper, breaded and fried.
 Typically, it is served with mashed or fried potatoes with green salad garnish.

 Poland

-Kotlet schabowy is a classical and most popular recipe for boneless pork chop or pork tenderloin.
-It can also be made from chicken.
+Kotlet schabowy is a classic, popular recipe for boneless pork chop or pork tenderloin.
+It can also be made from chicken, which is called "kotlet drobiowy".

 Portugal

 In Portugal, schnitzel is called bife panado or just panado ("breaded").
 Different varieties of panado can be made with chicken (panado de frango), turkey (panado de peru), pork (costeleta panada for pork chop, febra panada for pork without bone), or veal (escalope de vitela panado).
 The meat is usually seasoned with black pepper, garlic, and lemon juice.
 It is commonly served with spaghetti, fried potatoes, or rice (plain or with beans).
 It is also popular as a sandwich, served in a bun with lettuce (sandes de panado).